One Omnivore’s Dilemma

-- Resource pages and PDFs, including restaurant guides and recommended vegan cookbooks
+- Resource pages and PDFs, including restaurant guides, grocery lists, and recommended vegan cookbooks

-- A week’s worth of simple, familiar “no recipe recipes” that won’t intimidate you with too many new ingredients.
+- A vegan meal plan for a week of simple, familiar “no recipe recipes” that won’t intimidate you with too many new ingredients

 - Access to the Plenty Vegan community for support

 You will finally eat and feel the way you’ve been wanting to.
 It’s completely understandable that taking on a vegan diet can be intimidating.
 But now that you have the option to have help, you can stop putting off your own health and happiness.